About the Department

 - Complete the doctoral math camp the Department offers in late August/early September.

 - Complete two of the following three courses in the Fall Quarter, achieving a minimum grade of B+ in each: Price Theory (Econ 30100), Theory of Income (Econ 33000), Empirical Analysis (Econ 31000).

 - Achieve a minimum grade of B in subsequent graduate courses in the Department.

-Students will be supported in their course selections, choice of faculty advisor, and MA thesis by Victor Lima, Senior Lecturer in the Department of Economics, and by Melissa Tartari, Lecturer in the Department of Economics.
+Students will be supported in their course selections, choice of faculty advisor, and MA thesis by Victor Lima, Senior Lecturer in the Department of Economics, and by Kotaro Yoshida, Lecturer in the Department of Economics.

 Students who find graduate work in the Department beyond their mathematical reach may find more accessible alternatives in the Harris School of Public Policy, in the Booth School of Business, in Political Science, and occasionally in Sociology, Law, or History.